 I believe that there were sequels to “Pirates of the Caribbean” just so Johnny Depp and the film crew could return to St. Vincent and the Grenadines.
 I don’t blame them.

 The huge revenues might have helped, but believe me, any time spent on the SVG is priceless.
 Many rockers and stars have for years hunkered down on Mustique, but the truth is anyone can feel special in SVG without an income of ten figures.

 However, if you do fit the big buck circuit, feel free to rent Mick Jagger’s bungalow on Mustique.

 I, a mere mortal, found the Islands to be the perfect place to relive long-ago memories of a carefree Caribbean; slip on some topsiders and cast away.

-If jetsetting is your thing, fine.
+If jet setting is your thing, fine.
 It is doable, but most head down to reconnect with the pirate or child inside all of us.
 You can even return with some doubloons if you play your cards right.

-It seems impossible that so much terrain could be squeezed into so little land mass but St. Vincent is lush, mountainous and languid; perhaps its nickname as the mainland fits.
-There are not many places where an active volcano, verdant rainforests and a quaint shopping district can all be visited in a day.
+It seems impossible that so much terrain could be squeezed into so little landmass but St. Vincent is lush, mountainous and languid; perhaps its nickname as the mainland fits.
+There are not many places where an active volcano, verdant rainforests, and a quaint shopping district can all be visited in a day.

 After an afternoon hike to the tumbling Trinity Falls, I truly enjoyed sitting on the deck of the Grenadine House deck to watch lights snap on one by one in Kingstown below.

 My dinner of chicken stuffed with plantains in a sauce of local fruits is the perfect twist of Caribbean wit.
-I even broke with the Caribbean tradition of rum consumption by having a wonderful scotch and soda afterwards at the small but perfect bar.
+I even broke with the Caribbean tradition of rum consumption by having a wonderful scotch and soda afterward at the small but perfect bar.

 Sleep came easy and the crow of roosters actually the perfect alarm clock the next morning.